2023 Best Allied Health Services Associate Degree Schools in Pennsylvania

 Top 10 Best Allied Health & Medical Assisting Services Associate Degree Schools

-Our analysis found Clarion University of Pennsylvania to be the best school for allied health and medical assisting services students who want to pursue a associate degree in Pennsylvania.
+Our 2023 rankings named Clarion University of Pennsylvania the best school in Pennsylvania for allied health and medical assisting services students working on their associate degree.
 Located in the town of Clarion, Clarion University is a public college with a small student population.

 After completing their Associate Degree, medical assisting graduates from Clarion University carry an average student debtload of $24,128.